Isaac de Pinto: Life

 In 1761, Isaac and his brother Aron went bankrupt, potentially as a result of raising loans of around 6 million guilders for the British government in either 1759 or 1761; his brother sold his house on Nieuwe Herengracht.
 Pinto moved to Paris, where he met with James Cockburn, Lord Hertford, Mattheus Lestevenon, David Hume John Russell, 4th Duke of Bedford and Denis Diderot.
 Then he moved to The Hague and lived in a mansion at Lange Voorhout; he and his family were invited to the palace when the young Wolfgang Amadeus Mozart and his sister Nannerl performed.
 In 1767, he went to London, meeting with Lord Bute and receiving a pension for his advice on the Treaty of Paris (1763), as the British had gained influence over the French in India through his suggestion.
 In 1768, Pinto sent a letter to Diderot on Du Jeu de Cartes.
 His Traité de la Circulation et du Crédit, in which he convinced many people that England was not on the verge of bankruptcy, was published in Amsterdam in 1771.

 Pinto opposed Raynal after the publication of Raynal's book on global colonization L'Histoire philosophique et politique des établissements et du commerce des Européens dans les deux Indes (The Philosophical and Political History of the Two Indies).
 He disagreed with Hume, Vivant de Mezague and Mirabeau.
 His treatise was twice reprinted, besides being translated into English by Philip Francis (politician) and into German by Carl August von Struensee, the Prussian minister of finance.
 His Précis des Arguments Contre les Matérialistes was published at The Hague in 1774.
-He seems also to have had Jean-Paul Marat pushed from the stairs and ordered to leave his house.
+The work may have attracted the attention of Jean-Paul Marat, who met De Pinto during his stay in the Dutch Republic.
+On 25 February 1775, De Pinto provided Marat with a letter of introduction to the Utrecht scholar Rijklof Michael van Goens.